-Statewide Community Infrastructure Program (SCIP) is a financing program that enables developers to pay most impact fees and finance public improvements through an acquisition agreement that qualify under the 1913/1915 Act (excluding school fees) via tax-exempt bond issuance proceeds.
+Statewide Community Infrastructure Program (SCIP) is a financing program that enables developers to pay most impact fees and finance public improvements through an acquisition agreement that qualifies under the 1913/1915 Act (excluding school fees) via tax-exempt bond issuance proceeds.
 This highly versatile program has been molded to the needs of each local agency participant of SCIP.
 As most local agencies require developers to pay impact fees prior to obtaining a permit, SCIP can be used to directly prepay these fees or, alternatively, to reimburse the developer after fee payment.
 The program can be used to enable developers to pay for, or be reimbursed for, all eligible impact fees or for a single impact fee.
-Visit to http://cscda.org/Infrastructure-Finance-Programs/Statewide-Community-Infrastructure-Program-(SCIP).aspx to learn more.
+Visit SCIP Program to learn more.

 Pollution Control Tax Exempt Bond Financing Program